Deeyadav2001/AI-LLM/day02_embeddings/Readme.md

 - Embeddings are numerical representations of text meaning
 - Semantically similar sentences produce similar vectors
 - Cosine similarity measures how close meanings are
-- Embeddings are used in search, recommendations, and RAG systems
+- Embeddings are used in search, recommendations, and RAG systems.

 ---